Source basics

 before it transitions to chargeable

-For a list of payment methods that support recurring payments, refer to the Supported payment methods page.
+Refer to the page for a list of payment methods that support recurring payments.
 Additionally, as part of the enablement process, certain payment methods that are typically reusable can be restricted to single-use only.

 value of true